-Unified Champion Schools offers leadership and professional development for youth, teachers, school administrators, national policymakers and education leaders as well as program staff.
-One of the unique features of the leadership and professional development Unified Champion Schools provide is the focus on an individual's continuous improvement.
+Project UNIFY offers leadership and professional development for youth, teachers, school administrators, national policymakers and education leaders as well as Project UNIFY staff.
+One of the unique features of Project UNIFY leadership and professional development is the focus on an individual's continuous improvement.

-Professional development, training and skill building for students, teachers, staff and school administrators is at the core of the school's programming and is evident in a variety of formats.
+Professional development, training and skill building for students, teachers, staff and school administrators is at the core of the school's programs and is evident in a variety of formats.
 It is acknowledged that leader development and ongoing professional development are essential components of an inclusive school.